dulibrarytech/oclc-reclamation/README.md

 and the following input spreadsheet:
 `outputs/compare_alma_to_worldcat/records_to_set_in_worldcat.csv` (one of the spreadsheets output by `compare_alma_to_worldcat.py`).
+    1. Review the 3 spreadsheets output by the script.
+    2. If relevant, send `outputs/process_worldcat_records/set_holding/records_with_errors_when_setting_holding.csv`
+    to your Cataloging Team.
+For each record:
+        1. They may need to manually set the holding in WorldCat.
+        2. They may also want to find the corresponding Alma record and fix it.
 11. Decide whether `outputs/compare_alma_to_worldcat/records_to_unset_in_worldcat.csv`
 (one of the spreadsheets output by `compare_alma_to_worldcat.py`) represents the records you truly want to unset.